tedelan/kibana-html-plugin/README.md

-# Kibana HTML Widget
+# Kibana HTML Plugin Widget
-HTML Widget Plugin for Kibana.
+HTML Plugin Widget for Kibana.
 This Plugin was originally adapted from the Markdown Plugin.

 ![preview-create](/resources/preview-create.png)